 “I always thought, I'm an aged care and palliative care nurse and that was going to be my calling.
 After doing this course I'm actually taking a lateral move out of patient-facing nursing and moving more towards education and research,” says Felicity.

-One of Australia’s top 10 nursing schools
+Learn with one of Australia’s top 10 nursing schools

 JCU is ranked among the world’s top universities and sits within the top ten nursing schools in Australia.

 Our nurse educators and researchers hold strong partnerships with hospitals and healthcare professionals.
-You’ll be able to upgrade your skills with the latest approaches to high quality, innovative and cost-effective nurse leadership and care.
+You’ll be able to upgrade your skills with the latest approaches to high-quality, innovative and cost-effective nurse leadership and care.

 “Teaching nurses is hard because they're not like normal students, they're nursing students.
 It's taught me to be a very reflective teacher, but it's also taught me how to be a fantastic leader.”
 “I want to stress that.
 This course teaches you to be a leader, a manager who can lead their team,” says Felicity.